There are moments that change your life. You are one person before them, and a whole new one after.

 What about Kathy’s though?
 And what about what we would have wanted for Kathy if presented with a choice?

-I am pretty sure that if we would have been asked which life we would have chosen for Flipper, we would have wanted her to be swimming free, with her pod, far far away from the human world, in a blue pristine ocean.
+I am pretty sure that if we would have been asked which life we would have chosen for Flipper, we would have wanted her to be swimming free, with her pod, in a blue pristine ocean far away from the human world.